wealdtech/ethdo/docs/prysm.md

 #### Keymanager options

-Although options for the wallet keymanager can be supplied directly on the command-line this is not considered best practice, as it exposes sensitive information such as passphrases, so it is better to create a file that contains this information and reference that file.
+Although options for the wallet keymanager can be supplied directly on the command-line this is not considered best practice, as it exposes sensitive information such as passphrases, so it is better to create a file that contains this information and references that file.

 To create the relevant directory run the following for Linux/OSX: